-iv The Regents Distinguished Professor designation is appended to a regular faculty line within the institution.
+- iv The Regents Distinguished Professor designation is appended to a regular faculty line within the institution.
 The vacant position and the Regents Distinguished Professor allocation shall determine the salary of the Regents Distinguished Professor.
-Allocation of funds for Regents Distinguished Professors shall be limited to an amount appropriated by the Legislature for each professorship recommended by the Board Subcommittee on Regents Distinguished Professors and authorized by the Board of Regents.

-- v Tenure for a Regents Distinguished Professor is determined in the same manner as tenure for regular faculty and confers the same privileges.
+Allocation of funds for Regents Distinguished Professors shall be limited to an amount appropriated by the Legislature for each professorship recommended by the Board Subcommittee on Regents Distinguished Professors and authorized by the Board of Regents. - v Tenure for a Regents Distinguished Professor is determined in the same manner as tenure for regular faculty and confers the same privileges.
 Tenure, if granted, is in the university and the designation of Regents Distinguished Professor is a temporary supplement to the normal academic rank.
-Board designation as Regents Distinguished Professor and the stipend appended to it are subject to review and reaffirmation by the Board of Regents under the terms of this policy. - vi Each state university shall undertake a comprehensive performance evaluation in October of the fifth year of the Regents Distinguished Professor designation and every succeeding fifth year of the designation.
+Board designation as Regents Distinguished vi Each state university shall undertake a comprehensive performance evaluation in October of the fifth year of the Regents Distinguished Professor designation and every succeeding fifth year of the designation.
 The university's evaluation may include commentary on the professor's academic work provided by peer evaluators selected by the institution and comprised of educators in the professor's field who are not connected with the Kansas Regents system.
 The university's chief executive officer shall submit to the Subcommittee a report on this evaluation that includes evidence of contributions to the State's economic development, including sponsorship of research activity.